 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes \Box No \boxtimes
+Yes 🗆 No 🗵

-The aggregate market value of stock held by non-affiliates of the registrant of Sunday (Common Stock as reported by the NASDAQ Capital Market, was approximately \$98.3 million.
-Shares of Common Stock xecutive officer, director and beneficial holder of 5% or more of the outstanding Common Stock have been excluded in that such persons may be deemed affiliates.
+The aggregate market value of stock held by non-affiliates of the registrant on June 30, 2022, based on the closing price of \$2.78 for shares of the registrant's common stock as reported by the Nasdaq Capital Market, was approximately \$7.8 million.
+Shares of Common Stock held by each executive officer, director and beneficial holder of 5% or more of the outstanding Common Stock have been excluded in that such persons may be deemed affiliates.